emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 GCM-SST adheres to an AEAD interface {{RFC5116}} and the encryption function takes four variable-length octet string parameters.
 A secret key K, a nonce N, the associated data A, and a plaintext P. The keystream generator is instantiated with K and N. The keystream MAY depend on P and A. The minimum and maximum lengths of all parameters depend on the keystream generator.
 The keystream generator produces a keystream Z consisting of 128-bit chunks where the first three chunks Z[0], Z[1], and Z[2] are used as the three subkeys H, Q, and M. The following keystream chunks Z[3], Z[4], ..., Z[n + 2] are used to encrypt the plaintext.
 Instead of GHASH {{GCM}}, GCM-SST makes use of the POLYVAL function from AES-GCM-SIV {{RFC8452}}, which results in more efficient software implementations on little-endian architectures.
 GHASH and POLYVAL can be defined in terms of one another {{RFC8452}}.
 The subkeys H and Q are field elements used in POLYVAL while the subkey M is used for the final masking of the tag.
 Both encryption and decryption are only defined on inputs that are a whole number of octets.

-## Authenticated Encryption
+## Authenticated Encryption Function

 Encrypt(K, N, A, P)

-The Encrypt function encrypts a plaintext and returns the ciphertext along with an authentication tag that verifies the authenticity of the plaintext and associated data, if provided.
+The encryption function encrypts a plaintext and returns the ciphertext along with an authentication tag that verifies the authenticity of the plaintext and associated data, if provided.

 Prerequisites and security: